TeamRizu/outfox-wiki/content/dev/songs/tja-support.md

 # ``SUBTITLE``
 This header replaces the ``#ARTIST`` tag that BMS/PMS uses, so remember to use it in this way.
 It again used to be written in SHIFT-JIS on older files, but please use UTF-8, as this is the standard now.

 Subtitles can be hidden on the evaluation screen by adding ``--`` before the title begins.
 If you wish to show the subtitle on the evaluation screen (the default) you can add ``++``.
 It is not actually necessary to use this notation on OutFox, but for compatibility with other simulators, it is best to set this to either visible or hide.
+Be aware, only ``--`` works on other simulations, so if you want to keep compatibility, do not use the other two options.

 Example: